em-bst/graph-neural-networks/REPORT.md

 The constrained solubility is usually used as an indicator of solubility of the molecule, and a measure of how drug-like a molecule is.
 Our task will be to predict this property using Graph Neural Networks.

-You can find a general Data Exploration here :
+You can find a general Data Exploration here : [Data_Exploration.ipynb](Data_Exploration.ipynb)
-**LINK TO EXPLORATION.IPYNB**

-Here is two boxplots showing the distribution of our target variable, the second one not displaying extreme values in the data :
+Here are two boxplots showing the distribution of our target variable, the second one not displaying extreme values in the data :

 <p align="center">
 <img src="images/report_imgs/boxes_w_outliers.png" alt="Image Alt Text" width="400"/>